 The Membership Secretary (Julia Riddington) responds to enquiries and sends out printed information about the Guild.
 She keeps the membership list up to date, processes the annual renewals, sends a ‘welcome pack’ to each new member and informs the appropriate Regional Representative and the Librarian.

-The Public Relations Officer promotes the Guild by supplying details and occasional articles to the media, responds to enquiries and contacts made through the website, gathers and coordinates information about workshops and exhibitions etc and organises and manages Guild advertising and promotion etc.
+The Public Relations Officer (Melissa Keskinkilinc) promotes the Guild by supplying details and occasional articles to the media, responds to enquiries and contacts made through the website, gathers and coordinates information about workshops and exhibitions etc and organises and manages Guild advertising and promotion etc.

 The Web Master (Tom Lundsten) administers the Guild web site and manages our email service and our Pay Pal account.
 He is assisted by website editor and photo archivist David Cowling and the Membership Secretary.